SAP/transactional-storage-framework/README.md

 ## AccessController

 `AccessController` maps a database object onto the current state of it; using the information, `AccessController` can tell the transaction if it can read or modify the database object.
+In other words, `AccessController` controls locking and versioning of database objects.

 ## PersistenceLayer